-It has taken me a long time to write this review, but I finally feel like I have an understanding on these two great devices that are highly recommended for low porosity hair.
+It has taken me a long time to finally dive into this review, but I finally feel like I have an understanding on these two great devices that are highly recommended to low porosity curly girls.

-On September of 2018, I purchased the Q-Redew handheld steamer.
-For years I have owned a standard steamer that you can put together and sit under.
-However, within the last couple of years, my use of it has been slim to none.
+On September of 2018, I finally caved in and purchased the Q-Redew hand held steamer.
+For years I’ve own a standard steamer that you can put together and sit under.
+However, within the last couple of years, my use of it have been slim to none.

-Every time I would steaming my hair with each device, the hot water leaked and kept burning me.
+As I was steaming my hair, the hot water leaking through each machine kept burning me.

 The Q-redew says to specifically use distilled water and I had no idea what this meant.
 I saw many people online using bottled water and thought this was it.

-But I became very frustrated with the constant burning so I decided to search for distilled water.
+But after a few burning sessions I decided to search for distilled water.

 One day while I was waiting for my acne prescription at rite aid, I took a walk around the isles and finally found gallons of distilled water for only $2.
-After using this water on both devices, the leaking finally stopped.
+After using this water on both machines the leakage finally stopped.

 I am using the Q-redew for my pre-poo treatments and the 2 in 1 steamer for my deep conditioner.
-Low porosity hair needs the heat from the steamer to open the cuticles and allow the product to penetrate the hair, which I was completely disregarding while doing my pre-poo and deep conditioning treatments.
+Low porosity hair needs the heat from the steamer to open up the cuticles and allow the product to penetrate into the hair; which I was completely disregarding while doing my pre-poo treatments.

 Now to my review:

-The 2 in 1 steamer can be purchased from several retailers but I bought mine through Amazon five years ago.
+The 2 in 1 steamer can be purchased from several resellers but the one I bought five years ago was through Amazon.

-I received my current model as a replacement since the one I originally purchased stopped heating up.
-The cup warmer for my first model burned and the machine completely stopped working.
-Since it was within the one-year warranty the seller sent me a replacement within a week.
+The model I own now is a replacement, because the one I originally purchased stopped heating up (possibly due to not using distilled water).
+The cup warmer burned and the machine stopped working completely.
+Thankfully it was within the one year warranty and the seller sent me a replacement within a week.

 - You can sit under it like a regular hair dryer